Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 Executive assessment in Portugal goes far beyond a performance review.
 It is a deep, structured evaluation that examines:

-• Leadership behaviors and soft skills
+• Leadership behaviours and soft skills

 • Technical and strategic competencies